mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 *********

 The Digitizer element allows building editing-interfaces.
 Currently you can build up your interface for point, line and polygon editing with a YAML-definition.

 Right now PostgreSQL is supported as a database.
 Oracle and SpatialLite can be used experimentally.
-The development of the digitizer allows other data sources so that it can be extended to support - for example - OGC WFS services.
+The development of the Digitizer allows other data sources so that it can be extended to support - for example - OGC WFS services.

 The Digitizer-Element offers complex editing functionality: